abarciauskas-bgse/wiki_racer/README.md

-# Instructions
+# Use

-Install any missing libraries listed in `imports.py` or `utils.py`
+Install any missing libraries listed in `imports.py` and `utils.py`

-WikiRacer takes a starting and ending article in the form of a json string or file and returns a json string which includes a list of links visited.
+WikiRacer takes a starting and ending article in the form of a json string and returns a json string which includes a list of links visited.

 ```bash
 python wiki_racer_multi.py --raw \